 Wide ratio transmissions are also great if you do a lot of highway riding.
 A tall 5th or 6th gear will keep the RPM lower at cruising speed, which equates to better fuel economy, less wear on the engine, and less vibrations.

 The problem is that when you are riding single track trails with a lot of changing terrain or obstacles, you want to be in the meat of the power more often.
-Having a wide ratio transmission in a dual sport makes this more difficult because the gears are spaced further apart.
+Having a wide ratio transmission in a road legal dirt bike makes this more difficult because the gears are spaced further apart.

 Power: How Much Is Enough?